 I love the King and Prince Resort’s amenities, namely the free wireless Internet, which is hard to come by in even the plushest of hotels.
 Parking is also complimentary, so you won’t need to pay a valet.
 All of the rooms are non-smoking.
 There are three pools on site, including one inside, pictured above.

-The King’s Tavern Restaurant offers farm-to-table cuisine with ingredients taken from throughout the region.
-The shrimp and grits in particular, pictured above, uses andouille sausage and chorizo made especially for the hotel, South Carolina grits and of course, the Georgia wild shrimp caught daily.
-The Ocean Terrace Grille is outside dining ideal for sunset.
-There’s also the Atrium Cafe, the breakfast buffet and room service.
+The King’s Tavern Restaurant (now ECHO Restaurant) offers farm-to-table cuisine with ingredients taken from throughout the region.
+The shrimp and grits, pictured above, uses andouille sausage and chorizo made especially for the hotel, South Carolina grits, and of course, the Georgia wild shrimp caught daily.

 While I know next to nothing about golf, I was amazed at how beautiful the course was.
 The resort turned the marshland that you see into an award-winning facility by architect Joe Lee.
 And for those uninterested in sports, there’s massages at the Royal Treatment Cottage, tennis courts and a fitness center.